Vincible and invincible ignorance

 Vincible ignorance is, in Catholic moral theology, ignorance that a person could remove by applying reasonable diligence in the given set of circumstances.
-It contrasts with invincible ignorance, which a person is either entirely incapable of removing, or could only do so by supererogatory efforts (i.e., efforts above and beyond normal duty).
+It contrasts with another concept in Catholic moral theology, invincible ignorance, which is an ignorance that a person is either entirely incapable of removing, or could only do so by supererogatory efforts (i.e., efforts above and beyond normal duty).

-The first Pope to use the term invincible ignorance officially seems to have been Pope Pius IX in the allocution Singulari Quadam (9 December 1854) and the encyclicals Singulari Quidem (17 March 1856) and Quanto Conficiamur Moerore (10 August 1863).
-The term, however, is far older than that.
-Aquinas, for instance, uses it in his Summa Theologica (written 1265–1274), and discussion of the concept can be found as far back as Origen (3rd century).

 Doctrine of vincible ignorance

-It is culpable to remain willfully ignorant of matters that one is obligated to know.

 While invincible ignorance eliminates culpability, vincible ignorance at most mitigates it, and may even aggravate guilt.
 The guilt of an action performed in vincible ignorance ought to be measured by the degree of diligence or negligence shown in performing the act.
+In this paradigm, it is culpable to remain willfully ignorant of matters that one is obligated to know.

 An individual is morally responsible for their ignorance and for the acts resulting from it.
 If some insufficient diligence was shown in dispelling ignorance, it is termed merely vincible; it may diminish culpability to the point of rendering a sin venial.
 When little or no effort is made to remove ignorance, the ignorance is termed crass or supine; it removes little or no guilt.
-Deliberately fostered ignorance is affected or studied; it can increase guilt.
+Deliberately fostered ignorance is deemed affected or studied; it can increase guilt.